Cluster headaches

 The Serotonin/Tryptamine Connection

-• They may also promote neuroplasticity, allowing the brain to break the cluster cycle
+• They may promote new neural connections, allowing the brain to break the cluster cycle

 This may explain why a single psychedelic dose can end an entire cluster cycle (not just abort one attack)—it’s potentially rewiring the hypothalamic/trigeminal dysfunction rather than just treating symptoms.